marcomicera/fasten/analyzer/compliance-analyzer/README.md

         <img src="img/dgraph_login.png" alt="DGraph login page" width="75%"/>
     </p>

-1. Navigate to the "Console" page
+1. Navigate to the "Console" page.

-1. You should now be able to query the database
+1. You should now be able to query the database:
     ```graphql
     {
         # *.class files